shawntmeyer/AVDClientKiosk/README.md

 ## Introduction

-The source folder contains a script and supporting artifacts to configure a Windows 10 or later operating system to act as a custom AVD client (Remote Desktop) kiosk.
+The solution in this repo is designed to configure a Windows 10 or later operating system to act as a custom AVD client kiosk using the Remote Desktop Windows client.
 The custom configuration is built with a varied combination of:

-- A Shell Launcher or Multi-App configuration applied via the Assigned Access CSP WMI Bridge.
+- A Shell Launcher or Multi-App configuration applied via the Assigned Access CSP WMI Bridge or custom locked down interface in the case of Windows 10 without the AVDClientShell parameter set.
 The assigned access configuration varies depending on the 'AutoLogon' and 'AVDClientShell' parameters and the operating system version.
 - a multi-user local group policy object for non-administrative users.
 - a local group policy object that affects computer settings.
 - an applocker policy that disables Windows Search, Notepad, Internet Explorer, WordPad, and Edge for all Non-Administrators.